Information for Taxpayers

 - Be used for nonbusiness purposes.

-NOTE: If a gross weight change is recorded with the Department of Motor Vehicles that may cause a previously unqualified vehicle to become qualified (i.e., the gross weight is changed from 10,000 to 7,500 pounds), the vehicle may be considered for qualification for the following tax year.
+NOTE: If a gross weight change is recorded with the Department of Motor Vehicles that may cause a previously unqualified vehicle to become qualified, the vehicle may be considered for qualification for the following tax year.

-- Passenger cars, pickup or panel trucks, and motorcycles used for nonbusiness purposes qualify for the tax relief
+- Passenger cars, pickup or panel trucks, motorcycles and autocycles used for nonbusiness purposes qualify for the tax relief

 provided under the Personal Property Tax Relief Act.

-- "Motorcycle" means every motor vehicle designed to travel on not more than three wheels in contact with the ground, except any vehicle included within the term "farm tractor" or "moped" as defined in Va.
+- Motorcycle: a motor vehicle designed to travel on not more than three wheels in contact with the ground, except any vehicle included within the term "farm tractor" or "moped" as defined in Va.
 Code 46.2-100.

 - Example of a qualifying leased vehicle: A passenger car, leased by Mary Smith (a natural person), is leased under a five-year agreement.
 Mary uses the car for nonbusiness purposes.
 If Mary is required to pay the personal property tax on the car as part of her lease agreement, the car will be a qualifying vehicle and Mary will benefit from the Commonwealth's car tax relief.